-ACSD participants can now publicly report their outcomes for isolated aortic valve replacement (AVR), isolated coronary bypass grafting (CABG) surgery, and/or AVR and CABG combined through STS Public Reporting Online and/or Consumer Reports.
-Mitral valve replacement/repair (MVRR) and MVRR+CABG public reporting is expected to be available in 2018.
+ACSD participants can now publicly report their outcomes for isolated aortic valve replacement (AVR), isolated coronary bypass grafting (CABG) surgery, and/or AVR and CABG combined through STS Public Reporting.
+Mitral valve replacement/repair (MVRR) and MVRR+CABG public reporting also are now available.

 The STS Congenital Heart Surgery Database (CHSD)—a component of the STS National Database—is one of the largest clinical registries in the world for congenital cardiac procedures.
-The CHSD contains more than 435,000 congenital heart surgery procedure records and currently has more than 900 participating physicians, including surgeons and anesthesiologists, representing more than 95% of all congenital heart surgery hospitals in the United States and Canada.
+The CHSD contains approximately 515,000 congenital heart surgery procedure records and currently has 1,061 participating physicians, including surgeons and anesthesiologists, representing more than 95% of all congenital heart surgery hospitals in the United States and Canada.

-CHSD participants can now publicly report their outcomes through STS Public Reporting Online and/or Consumer Reports.
+CHSD participants can now publicly report their outcomes through STS Public Reporting.

 The STS General Thoracic Surgery Database (GTSD)—a component of the STS National Database—is the largest and most robust clinical thoracic surgical database in the United States and Canada.
-The GTSD contains more than 506,000 general thoracic surgery procedure records and currently has more than 900 participating surgeons.
+The GTSD contains more than 616,000 general thoracic surgery procedure records and currently has approximately 1,000 participating physicians.

-STS Public Reporting Online for lobectomy is now available.
+STS Public Reporting for esophagectomy and lobectomy is now available.

 ACSD Public Reporting

 ACSD participants can elect to publicly report outcomes for isolated aortic valve replacement (AVR), isolated coronary artery bypass grafting (CABG), and/or AVR and CABG combined.
 ACSD public reporting became available in late 2010.
-Mitral valve replacement/repair (MVRR) and MVRR+CABG reporting is intended for 2018.
-Almost 60% of ACSD participants are currently enrolled in public reporting.
+Mitral valve replacement/repair (MVRR) and MVRR+CABG reporting also are now available.
+Approximately 78% of ACSD participants are currently enrolled in public reporting.